top of page

 Why this month matters

 This month is all about perfecting some of the skills they’ve already started building during the past few months.
-Their movements are much smoother now, their language is steadily growing, they’re learning how to engage in parallel play, how to express feelings through imagination, and how to communicate what they want with a little more clarity.
+Their movements are much smoother now.
+Their language is steadily growing.
+They are learning how to engage in parallel play, express feelings through imagination, and communicate what they want with more clarity.
 All of these things allow your toddler to navigate their surroundings, build confidence, and show off their big personalities.

 This month, Gross Motor development involves lots of climbing.
 Many toddlers will be excited to attempt to make their way up ladders or other playground structures.
 During this, they are putting their balance and strength to the test.
 These attempts help them feel more in control of their bodies and give them a sense of accomplishment when they make it to the top.

 Their Fine Motor skills continue to grow.
-Last month, they learned how to pull up a zipper and this month, they are learning to pull zippers down.
-Once they figure it out, many toddlers repeat it over and over, which helps them in strengthening their hand coordination.
+Last month, they learned how to pull up a zipper.
+This month, they are learning to pull zippers down.
+Once they figure it out, many toddlers repeat it over and over, which helps them strengthen their hand coordination.

 As for Social-Emotional growth, parallel play remains the main way they interact with other children.
-They might sit near another child and play separately, as they are still very protective of their belongings and most of the time, are not willing to try to share.
-They're imaginations are getting bigger and bigger.
-Sometimes they mix pretend moments with real moments, which helps them in understanding themselves, their feelings, and the world around them.
+They might sit near another child and play separately, as they are still very protective of their belongings and most of the time, are not willing to share.
+Their imaginations are getting bigger and bigger.
+Sometimes they mix pretend moments with real moments, which helps them understand themselves, their feelings, and the world around them.

 In Sensory development, textures become even more interesting to your child.
-They might enjoy to play with materials like playdough, water, sand, or slime after several exposures to them, becoming more confident with every try.
+They might enjoy playing with materials like playdough, water, sand, or slime.
+After several exposures to them, they become more confident with every try.
 These repeated interactions help them learn how to process new sensations and develop preferences.

-The 29 month stage is full of discovery and expanding on existing skills.
-Your toddler is learning through movement, play, questions, and imagination, Each part of their day is a new opportunity to learn something new!
-With your support and encouragement, they’ll keep building the skills that they need to carry them into some exciting stages ahead.
+The 29-month stage is full of discovery and expanding on existing skills.
+Your toddler is learning through movement, play, questions, and imagination.
+Each part of their day is a new opportunity to learn something new!
+With your support and encouragement, they’ll keep building the skills they need to carry them into some exciting stages ahead.

 Fledglings Flight app and subscription box.

-How many of this month's milestones has your baby mastered?
+How many of 29 month's milestones has your baby mastered?

 Your toddler is growing fast!
-Being aware of the 29 month milestones helps you celebrate progress as it happens and keep track of what your child should be working on.
+Being aware of the 29-month milestones helps you celebrate progress as it happens.
+It also helps you keep track of what your child should be working on.
 Each new skill helps in building confidence and personality.
 With a Basic Membership for just $2 per month, you can track all 812 milestones your child is expected to reach by age 4.
 Stay on top of your baby’s progress and celebrate every exciting new skill along the way!

 Create a free account with Fledglings' Flight and get access to 4820 screen-free, play-based exercises.
 That is 100-200 exercises each month that you can start doing with your baby from the day that they are born to help them develop into the best version of themselves.
 In addition, your free account gives you access to 1200+ articles on child development to keep you informed while you help to navigate your child's developmental journey.